Return to Index

-Once a malignancy has been diagnosed it is essential to know whether it has spread beyond the original site.
-This staging process is necessary for your doctor to determine your prognosis and plan your treatment.
-Advanced or late stage cancers, for example, are associated with an unfavorable prognosis and are primarily treated with chemotherapy.
-Early stage tumors, on the other hand, are usually associated with a favorable prognosis and are primarily treated with surgery, although chemotherapy and radiotherapy are sometimes also used as a means of increasing the probability of a cure.
+Once a malignancy has been diagnosed the doctor will determine if it has spread beyond the original site.
+The cancer will be assigned a stage and grade which will help determine your prognosis and treatment.
+Advanced or late stage cancers for example, are associated with an unfavorable prognosis and are primarily treated with chemotherapy.
+Early stage tumors, on the other hand, are usually associated with a favorable prognosis and are primarily treated with surgery, although chemo- and radiation therapy are sometimes also used to increase the likelihood of a cure.

-A cancer's stage is generally based on four pieces of information about the original tumor:
+A cancer's stage is generally based on 4 pieces of information about the original tumor:

 The TNM Classification System

 Although newer staging protocols have recently been developed for many cancers, the original TNM system is still useful to demonstrate the concept of staging.
 The TNM classification system was developed as a tool for doctors to stage different types of cancer based on certain standard criteria.
 In this system, T stands for the primary tumor, N stands for lymph nodes, and M stands for metastasis.